Norwegian Military College

 The Norwegian Military College (Den militære høyskole) was a military educational institution in Norway.

 It was established on 16 February 1817, with headquarters at Akershus Fortress.
-It was originally meant for artillery and engineer officers, but in 1826 it was expanded to include naval officers as well—however, not many naval officers actually attended.
+It was originally meant for artillery and engineer officers, and in 1826 it was expanded to include naval officers; however, not many naval officers actually attended.

 There were several changes in the length of the education offered at the Military College.
 From 1901 a two-year course was offered, educating personnel to the General Staff.
 The school had been mandatory for General Staff members since 1850.
-The school saw its demise in 1940, the same year as Norway was invaded and occupied by Germany.
+The school ceased to operate in 1940, the same year as Norway was invaded and occupied by Germany.